-So, do I, or do I not, use PVC pipe to plumb my compressed air?
+So, do you, or do you not, use PVC pipe to plumb your compressed air lines?

 PVC pipe is poly-vinyl chloride.
 If you look at the manufacturers markings on the pipe, it will often say that the pipe is pressure rated for 140 PSI or 150 PSI, somewhere in that range, depending on the manufacturer and the pipe diameter.

-The problem with considering using the PVC pipe for compressed air at the pressure levels stenciled on the pipe, is that folks may not read the whole specification.
-That listed pressure is temperature specific.
-By that I mean that as the temperature changes, so too does the pressure rating of the PVC pipe.
+The problem with considering using PVC pipe for compressed air lines at the pressure levels stenciled on the pipe, is that folks may not read the whole specification.
+That listed pressure is temperature specific which means that as the temperature changes, so too does the pressure rating of the PVC pipe.